liberforce/freeside-pelican/content/process-wakeups-on-gnome-218.md

 <del>

 ~~Waaaay too many calls.
 We here have 4 poll calls/second.
-The blinking cursor may be a cause (I'm aware a patch for this was made for <a href="http://laptop.org" hreflang="en">OLPC</a>).
-I also know <a href="http://mces.blogspot.com/" hreflang="en">Behdad</a> once committed a patch adding a timer to prevent gnome-terminal from trying to refresh too many times the screen.
+The blinking cursor may be a cause (I'm aware a patch for this was made for [OLPC](http://laptop.org){hreflang="en"}).
+I also know [Behdad](http://mces.blogspot.com/){hreflang="en"} once committed a patch adding a timer to prevent gnome-terminal from trying to refresh too many times the screen.
 The goal was to accelerate the display of information.
 Don't know if the extra calls are related to this, however.~~

 </del>